vlang/v/vlib/flag/README.md

 `pub fn to_doc[T](dc DocConfig) !string` returns an auto-generated `string` with flag documentation.
-The documentation can be tweaked in several ways to suit any special user needs via the `DocConfig` configuration struct.
+The documentation can be tweaked in several ways to suit any special user needs via the `DocConfig` configuration struct or directly via attributes on the struct itself and it's fields.

 See also `examples/flag/flag_layout_editor.v` for a WYSIWYG editor.